University of Glasgow on Overleaf

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to link your account to your University of Glasgow single sign on.

-Join a community of over 4839 authors at University of Glasgow
+Join a community of authors at University of Glasgow

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!